michael-klein/hookuspocus/README.md

 pocus(["Hello", "world"], withHooks);
 ```

-Internally, hookuspocus uses WeakMaps if possible (and falls back to simple Maps) to keep states between runs.
-If you don't know that your target browsers have support for WeakMaps or you need to clean up useEffect effects after a final run, you can call pocus with true as last argument.
-This will call all remaining cleanUp functions (from useEffect or similiar custom hooks) and remove the function/context from the map:
+Internally, hookuspocus uses WeakMaps if possible to keep states between runs (and falls back to simple Maps).
+If yourtarget browsers don't all have support for WeakMaps or you need to trigger cleanUp logic (e.g.: from useEffect) after a final run, you can call pocus with `true` as the last argument.
+This will call all remaining cleanUp functions and remove the function/context from the map:

 ```javascript
 import { pocus, useEffect } from "hookuspocus";